dseomn/unimnim/unimnim/data/README.md

 # See "pefix" in Terminology section above.
 prefix = "l"

-# Base mnemonics, as a map from mnemonic (regular string) to result (explicit
+# Maps from mnemonic (regular string) to result (explicit string).
+Must be
-# string).
-Must be sorted by result, then mnemonic.
+# sorted by result, then mnemonic.
+Currently only "main" is supported.
-[base]
+[maps.main]
 "A" = "U+0041 LATIN CAPITAL LETTER A: A"

 # Combinining mnemonics as a map from partial mnemonic (regular string) to a
 # combining code point (explicit string).
 The partial mnemonic is appended to an
 # existing mnemonic and the code point is appended to that existing mnemonic's
 # result, then normalized.
 Must be sorted by result, then mnemonic.
-[combining.append]
+Currently
+# only "main" is supported.
+[combining.main.append]
 "`" = "U+0300 COMBINING GRAVE ACCENT [combining]: à"

 # Combining mnemonics as a map from partial mnemonic to an array of regex and